 The residency status and corresponding documents below are the ONLY acceptable forms of residency at this time as these guidelines are instituted by donor contracts.

-- US Citizen* (US Birth Certificate or US Passport)
+- US Citizen/National* (US Birth Certificate and US Passport)

 - US Permanent Resident* (Permanent Resident Card/Alien Registration Card ‘Green Card’, I-151 or I-551)